 Our Repauno site is subject to on-going environmental investigation and remediation by the former owner of the property related to historic industrial operations.
 The former owner is responsible for completion of this work, and we benefit from a related indemnity and insurance policy.
 If the former owner fails to fulfill its investigation and remediation, or indemnity obligations and the related insurance, which are subject to limits and conditions, fail to cover our costs, we could incur losses.
-Redevelopment of the property in those areas undergoing investigation and remediation must await state environmental agency confirmation that no further investigation or remediation is required before redevelopment activities can occur in such areas of the property could delay our redevelopment activities.
+Redevelopment of the property in those areas undergoing investigation and remediation must await state environmental agency confirmation that no further investigation or remediation is required before redevelopment activities can occur in such areas of the property.
+Therefore, any delay in the former owner's completion of the environmental work or receipt of related approvals in an area of the property could delay our redevelopment activities.
 In addition, once received, permits and approvals may be subject to litigation, and projects may be delayed or approvals reversed or modified in litigation.
 If there is a delay in obtaining any required regulatory approval, it could delay projects and cause us to incur costs.